diggerwoo/jsh/README.md

 The Deployment of JSH is easy and does not require complicated docker or chroot, only an executable jsh and simple configuration files will be needed.

 If the application scenario is as follows, then JSH may be suitable for you:
-- Need to limit a certain groups or certain users to only access limited Linux commands.
+- Need to limit certain groups or certain users to only access limited Linux commands.
 E.g. crontab -e, ssh to a limited range of hosts.
 - These users are not advanced Linux administrators and do not need operations such as pipe filtering, grep.

 Key steps required to deploy JSH: